 But in actuality, the reforms elicited through the FCTC are minimal and weak.
 One aspect that is noticeably missing from the document is the regulation of foreign direct investment (FDI).
 The rapid growth of these multinational tobacco companies was in part facilitated through FDI.
-For example, tobacco companies invested in domestic cigarette production and distribution branches in Asian countries in order to increase their proximity to their new target markets.36 TTCs further used FDI to buy domestic tobacco production plants in their new target markets.
-As a result, these companies were able to decrease the costs of production and increase their output.36 While the FCTC mentions the role of FDI in the proliferation of cigarette smoking, it provides no policy recommendations on this topic.
-This one loophole may undermine the remaining FCTC suggestions, as it allows tobacco companies to use FDI to subvert tariffs and encourage increased consumption.36 industry and the international actors involved in its drafting.
+For example, tobacco companies invested in domestic cigarette production and distribution branches in Asian countries in order to increase their proximity to their new target markets.
+TTCs further used FDI to buy domestic tobacco production plants in their new target markets.
+As a result, these companies were able to decrease the costs of production and increase their output.
+While the FCTC mentions the role of FDI in the proliferation of cigarette smoking, it provides no policy recommendations on this topic.
+This one loophole may undermine the remaining FCTC suggestions, as it allows tobacco companies to use FDI to subvert tariffs and encourage increased consumption.
+The consumption is subvert tariffs and encourage increased consumption.

+Furthermore, the FCTC has not yet effected significant tangible changes in global tobacco control.
+The general weakness of the FCTC is derived from the power imbalance between the tobacco industry and the international actors involved in its drafting.
 Specifically, several countries and TTCs opposed the inclusion of a clear statement defining health as a priority over trade.
 These actors feared that such a provision would allow protectionism."27 "disguised According to this argument, the formal prioritization of health may undermine the GATT and allow many countries to arbitrarily impose tariffs and other trade restrictions on foreign goods.
-The compromise between those who wished to emphasize health and those who wished to preserve the current trade system resulted in the deliberate omission of the topic's mention in the FCTC.27 These actors justified their decision by stating that the combination of the FCTC and the WTO's health allowances were sufficient to suggest that health is a priority over trade.
-They argued that explicit language was unnecessary.27 This defense is baseless and seems to indicate that the international community has not yet recognized the need for a dramatic shift in priorities.
+The compromise between those who wished to emphasize health and those who wished to preserve the current trade system resulted in the deliberate omission of the topic's mention in the FCTC.
+These actors justified their decision by stating that the combination of the FCTC and the WTO's health allowances were sufficient to suggest that health is a priority over trade.
+They argued that explicit language was unnecessary.
+This defense is baseless and seems to indicate that the international community has not yet recognized the need for a dramatic shift in priorities.
 Therefore, the FCTC is an inadequate means to rectify the negative externalities of the social institutions that enabled developed countries to export the tobacco epidemic across the world.